 - For a medical emphasis, you can add human anatomy and physiology or medical terminology

 Should you decide to continue your studies for a four-year major, the courses you’ve taken will satisfy many of the core requirements for other programs.
-Each year, several administrative assistant students decide to remain at Dordt College to work toward four-year degrees in business education, business administration, or communication; some even enter fields unrelated to business.
+Each year, several administrative assistant students decide to remain at Dordt University to work toward four-year degrees in business education, business administration, or communication; some even enter fields unrelated to business.

 The business department offers business and accounting majors the opportunity to participate in one or more internships with businesses throughout Sioux County and elsewhere.
 Taking learning outside the classroom offers a unique way for students to explore career options, see corporate culture in a real-time environment, and gain necessary practical experience to amplify what they've learned in the classroom.